DeFiCh/ain/doc/setup-masternodes.md

-# How to run a Defichain masternode
+# How to run a DeFiChain masternode

 ## Introduction